Do Freegold roots lead us also to The Per Jacobsson Foundation?

 that year, the central banks made the decision to withdrew from the private market, allowing the

-private market price to rise above the official price
+private market price to rise above the official price.
+This measure prevented any further drain of

 gold from official to private stocks.